Contact us at:

 The PCC has identified the following activities involving children and young people to which the House of Bishops Policy applies as follows.
 These and the persons named, who are responsible for implementing this policy for their area of activity on behalf of the PCC, may change during the year.
 Churchwardens can provide up to date information if required.

-1. Junior Church for 4-11 year olds meets in the Church Hall weekly during morning service.
-The person responsible is Lucy Walmsley
+1. Young Disciples for 4-16 year olds meets in the Church Hall weekly during morning service.
+The person responsible is Danny Payne

-4. Choir weekly practice and Church services.
+3. Choir Church services.
 The person responsible is the Musical Director

 This Policy was updated and agreed at the PCC meeting held on December 1st 2016

 We the PCC agree to review and update this policy annually.
 Signed by:

 Policy for Safeguarding Adults who may be vulnerable

 This policy is based on the Diocesan Policy for Safeguarding Vulnerable Adults and the document ‘Promoting a Safe Church’ – Church of England Model Policy for Safeguarding Adults - 2006.
 Other relevant policies include ‘Responding Well to those who have been sexually abused -2011’ and ‘Responding to domestic abuse - 2006’.
 It also takes account of the Protection of Freedoms Act 2012, the Safeguarding Vulnerable Groups Act 2006 and the Care Act 2014.
 The parish does not appoint any volunteers or paid staff to roles that involve Regulated Activity as defined in the legislation above.